SOLD OUT April 20, 2021: Invasive Tree Buy-Back in Columbia

 Q: I live too far from Columbia to make the trade worth it.
 Are any other cities doing a Buy-back?

-As a task force, we are working to get invasive plants in more conversations.
-We have many members and stakeholders tasked with sharing our information in their parts of the state.
+Yes, there will be a Buy-back on the same day in St. Louis, Missouri.
+We also have many members and stakeholders tasked with sharing our information in their parts of the state.

 A: Great point!
 We are working to get invasive plants in more conversations and out of more land–private and public alike.

-As we explore ways to have an impact statewide, a common answer from government entities is that they need to hear from more citizens themselves who are concerned with issues such as invasive plants on public land.
+As we explore ways to have an impact statewide, such as MoIP’s idea to cease the sale of known invasive plants in the state, a common answer from government entities is that they need to hear from more citizens themselves who are concerned with issues such as invasive plants on public land.
 Any advocacy you and people in your circle can do will go far.